#Fiction: Deceptive Mirror

 Friday – 7:30

-“Where’s John, is he all right?”
+“Where’s John, is he all right?” was the question most asked on seeing her position.
 John was her son.

 “Uncle.
 Uncle.
-Uncle” Aduke kept murmuring, as she clutched at her soiled tank top, her head bubbling forward, and backwards monotonously, as if in a trance.
+Uncle” She finally murmured, as she clutched at her soiled tank top, head continuously bubbling forward, and backwards monotonously, as if in a trance.

 TWO DAYS EARLIER